dwsmith1983/hadoop_spark_docker/README.md

 # Executing Python
 ## Replace the Notebook token with a Password
 By replacing the token with a password, we can store `http://dns_name:8888` into our browser and simple navigate to this address as opposed to copying the address and token when Jupyter lab or notebook launches.

 This is optional.
-Simply comment out the lines at the bottom of the `Dockerfile` if you don't want to set this up.
+Simply comment out the lines at the bottom of the `Dockerfile` if you don't want to set this up (anaconda folder).
 1. Run `jupyter notebook --generate-config` to generate the config file.
 2. Run `jupyter notebook password` and enter your password twice.
-3. Copy `jupyter_notebook_config.py` to the anaconda
-folder containing the `Dockerfile`.
+3. Copy `jupyter_notebook_config.py` to the anaconda folder containing the `Dockerfile`.
 4. Build the docker.

 ## Jupyter Lab